OCA/sale-workflow/sale_delivery_split_date/README.rst

 Sale Delivery Split Date
 ========================

-When this module is installed, each Sale Order you confirm will generate one Delivery Order per requested date indicated in the Sale Order Lines.
+When this module is installed, each sale order you confirm will generate one delivery order per requested date indicated in the sale order lines.

+Furthermore, the delivery orders could may be searched by selecting the scheduled date, which is now displayed in the tree delivery tree view.

 Usage
 =====